dhananjayyaadav/apna-wallet/README.md

-A platform to empower the next generation with the use of de-fi tools.
+A platform to empower the next generation with the use of cryptowallet tools.
 It is designed for Digital Asset Transaction, managed by parents.

 ## Description

 Crypto doesn't have to be complicated.
-The DefiKids platform is designed to help you and your family learn how to comfortably use crypto in your everyday life.
+The Kids platform is designed to help you and your family learn how to comfortably use crypto in your everyday life.
 It's designed for kids, managed by parents.

 ## Problem